-Modern businesses are changing the way they do business – at an ever increasing rate of change.
+Modern businesses are changing the way they do business – at an ever-increasing rate of change.
 Marketing, sales, reporting, logistics and manufacturing are all evolving as technology advances.
-If you don’t implement modern platforms for change you risk missing out on new opportunities.
+If you don’t implement modern platforms for the change you risk missing out on new opportunities.
 After all, you don’t implement an ERP solution purely for the new technology.
 You implement new systems for the advantages that the solution can deliver.
 Once again, think about:

 - Improved cash flow

 - Better customer service

 - Staff retention

 While the cost of implementing an ERP solution can be scoped out, it’s the cost of NOT implementing an ERP that you should be worrying about.
 The reason is simple.